patrickfav/website-favre/content/articles/2013-08-20-so-ycef5jpy5kynx96z/index.md

 ```

 Disclaimer: All the credits go to respective dev.
-I did not test this solution extensivly, it works great with TOP and BOTTOM set in XML.
+I did not test this solution extensively, it works great with TOP and BOTTOM set in XML.
 I did not try to use it programmatically.